Experience co-operative education and work integrated learning (WIL) at Georgian!

 - have a valid study permit with work authorized documentation

 For additional information regarding off-campus work please visit Citizenship and Immigration Canada: off-campus work.
-Services are available through Co-operative Education and Career Success for students who are looking for part-time employment.
+Services are available through Co-op Education and Career Success for students who are looking for part-time employment.

 - Build a resumé and be open to making changes to it once you get here and start your job search.

 - If you have previous work experience, consider contacting your employer(s) and asking them to write a reference letter for you.
 It should include information about the type of work you did in your position and how the employer felt about your performance.
 This letter should be typed on company letterhead and signed by a manager, supervisor or someone in a senior level role.

 - You may also want to build a portfolio (a collection of achievements and job search-related things to demonstrate your career to a prospective employer).
 This may be a binder, folder or other package and contain things such as awards, certificates, copies of other diplomas, certificates, reference letters, examples of your work or things that you have created or achieved